 Blogs and magazines come and go, and many change their submission guidelines.
 So what is a writer to do?
 I suggest investing in Writer’s Market, a guide that is full of thousands of listings for book publishers, magazines, contests, literary agents, and more.
 Writer’s Market also includes essential advice on writing better queries, getting published, and making money with your writing.
 It’s well worth the investment.

 I hope you’ve found this Blogs That Pay post helpful.
-If you did, please consider sharing it with your friends, and readers, using the social sharing buttons below.
-Did I miss a blog that pays big money?
+If you did, please consider sharing it with your friends, and readers, via your social media channels.
+Did I miss a blog that pays writers well?
 Share it with us in the comments section.